ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 ## Unreliable Transport {#unreliable}

 In contrast to segmented delivery, several applications use unreliable UDP or SCTP with its "partial reliability" extension {{RFC3758}} to deliver Media encapsulated in RTP {{RFC3550}} or raw MPEG Transport Stream ("MPEG-TS")-formatted video {{MPEG-TS}}, when the media is being delivered in situations such as broadcast and live streaming, that better tolerate occasional packet loss without retransmission.

 Under congestion and loss, this approach generally experiences more video artifacts with fewer delay or head-of-line blocking effects.
 Often one of the key goals is to reduce latency, to better support applications like videoconferencing, or for other live-action video with interactive components, such as some sporting events.

 The Secure Reliable Transport protocol {{SRT}} also uses UDP in an effort to achieve lower latency for streaming media, although it adds reliability at the application layer.

 Congestion avoidance strategies for deployments using unreliable transport protocols vary widely in practice, ranging from being entirely unresponsive to congestion, to using feedback signaling to change encoder settings (as in {{RFC5762}}), to using fewer enhancement layers (as in {{RFC6190}}), to using proprietary methods to detect "quality of experience" issues and turn off video in order to allow less bandwidth-intensive media such as audio to be delivered.

 More details about congestion avoidance strategies used with unreliable transport protocols are included in {{udp-behavior}}.

-# Evolution of Transport Protocols and Transport Protocol Behaviors
+# Evolution of Transport Protocols and Transport Protocol Behaviors {#sec-trans}

 Because networking resources are shared between users, a good place to start our discussion is how contention between users, and mechanisms to resolve that contention in ways that are "fair" between users, impact streaming media users.
 These topics are closely tied to transport protocol behaviors.